Rent, Deposits, Legals

 So having done that calculation.
 Divide the answer by 3 and that is the amount of rent you PAY in Oct and in Jan and in April.

-At the end of the tenancy you will move out, and if you have complied with all the terms of the Tenancy Agreement, we will authorise the return of your £300 Tenancy Deposit, from DPS, via the Lead Tenant.
+Move out- assuming you have complied with all the terms of the Tenancy Agreement we authorise return of your £300 from DPS.

 *What is a Lead Tenant?

-- When you are paying traditional Tenancy Deposits the money (£300 each) is to be sent firstly to the Lead Tenant.
+- Your individual Tenancy Deposit money (£300 each) is to be sent firstly to the Lead Tenant.
 When they have all of it, they then send it in one lump sum to us.
 That acts as the trigger for us to acknowledge receipt of the money and lodge it with DPS within 30 days.

 - All of the four instalments of rent you pay (if you pay termly), will be similarly via the Lead Tenant.

-- At the end of the tenancy if you have paid deposit money to us that will have been held by the DPS.
-On our instructions they will refund all the money authorised back to the lead tenant.
+- At the end of the tenancy the deposit money refund will firstly be authorised by us with DPS.
+They will then pay back all the money authorised, to the lead tenant.
 It is then the lead tenant’s job to distribute the money onto all the other individuals in the group.
 So, choose someone honest!
 If DPS do need to communicate with your group (unlikely) it is the “lead tenant” they will speak to.

 - During the tenancy where when we communicate with you, say by text or WhatsApp etc, any information we give to the lead tenant is deemed to be given to the whole group, so they must share the message with the group.
 Most commonly this might be what day and time we propose calling round to do a repair.
 In practice we always recommend the Lead Tenant set up a WhatsApp Group for this purpose so it makes it easier, and everyone is kept fully up to date.